goreleaser/goreleaser/.github/ISSUE_TEMPLATE/Bug_report.md

 - OS: [e.g. mac, linux]
 - OS version: [uname -a]
 - GoReleaser Version [goreleaser --version]
+- GitLab version (if using a private hosted one)

 **Additional context**
 Add any other context about the problem here.
 Full output log with debug on